Table of Contents

 Organizing on-premise upgrades required substantial client interaction.
 Various clients could be running different software versions at any given time, which required vendors to repeatedly fix the same issues on individual platforms.
 While many legacy CMMS providers still offer on-premise software, the practice is becoming increasingly obsolete due to more affordable technologies.

 During the early 2000s, vendors began to develop convenient web-hosted applications.
 The technology allowed users to access work order software from anywhere with an Internet connection for the first time.
 To say this was a game-changer would be an understatement: Technicians could now access digital work orders from laptops, tablets, and smartphones!
+This unlocked the ability for field service management to automate and manage upkeep from a distance.

 Where is work order software heading now?
 Today’s best work order software solutions are run on a cloud-based architecture designed with convenience, affordability, and security in mind.
 Most importantly, modern systems can be easily operated via a mobile app with mobile work orders.
 Cloud-based software allows organizations to sign-up, log-in, and begin creating work orders immediately.